ashleynilo/fprime-tutorial-hello-world/docs/hello-world.md

 # In: MyProject
 . fprime-venv/bin/activate
 ```

-!!! note
+> [!NOTE]
-    Use this command if your virtual environment is not already running.
+> Use this command if your virtual environment is not already running.

 ---